w3c/aria-at-app/docs/database.md

 ## Application development: modifications to the schema

 1. Write a migration.
 Migrations files should be saved to `server/migrations/`.
-To make a migration file with the appropraite file name, run:
+To make a migration file with the appropriate file name, run:
     ```
     yarn sequelize-cli migration:generate --name <name>
     ```
 2. Write a seed file to add data to a table if appropriate.
 Seed files should be saved to `server/seeder/`.
-To make a seeder file with the appropraite file name, run:
+To make a seeder file with the appropriate file name, run:
     ```
     yarn sequelize-cli seed:generate --name <name>
     ```